 The problem: The climate crisis is impacting Colorado.
 We are now experiencing health and economic impacts caused by hotter summers, record-breaking wildfires, increased flash flood risk, dangerous air quality, and drought.
 Climate scientists have stated that to avoid the worst effects of climate change, we must limit global warming to 1.5°C.

 The solution: PACE’s Climate Action Challenge is part of a global climate protection effort to reduce 50% of greenhouse gas pollution by 2030.
-This objective can only be met if everyone contributes – and that means every business of every size, sector, and geography must do its part.
+This objective can only be met if everyone contributes – and that means every business, nonprofit, and commercial property owner must do its part.

 The benefits: In addition to avoiding the worst impacts of climate change, commercial property owners, businesses, and nonprofit organizations can enjoy lower energy costs, employee engagement, positive stakeholder engagement, and mitigated risks associated with future operations.

-Boulder County businesses can lead in creating an equitable and sustainable future.
+By joining the Climate Action Challenge, Boulder County businesses, nonprofits, and commercial property owners can lead in creating an equitable and sustainable future.

 More About the Climate Action Challenge

 A PACE advisor can help you with this important benchmarking process.
-Contact an advisor at: 303-786-7223 or info@PACEpartners.com
+Join the Challenge or contact an advisor at: 303-786-7223 or info@PACEpartners.com

-Some facilities may have opportunities for equipment upgrades and improvements to the building envelope, both of which can reduce overall consumption.
-Choosing equipment powered by electricity makes it possible to benefit from onsite solar systems or a utility grid that is reducing its use of coal and natural gas in favor of wind and solar.
+Identify opportunities within your control.
+Many businesses and property owners have opportunities for HVAC system upgrades and improvements to the building envelope, both of which can reduce overall consumption.
+Choosing equipment powered by electricity makes it possible to benefit from a utility grid that is reducing its use of coal and natural gas in favor of wind and solar.

 Let us help.
 PACE has worked with more than 2,000 businesses across Boulder County to identify these opportunities and access rebates, incentives, and financing that help them realize their sustainability goals and make smart investments in their business operations.
 When you work with PACE, you will be paired with an expert Business Sustainability Advisor in Boulder County who will work one on one with you to pursue sustainability efficiencies in one or all of the following areas: energy, waste, water and transportation.
 A great place to start is with an energy efficiency assessment to evaluate ways to reduce energy consumption and costs.
 Typically, energy assessments identify numerous simple, no-cost/low-cost recommendations to reduce energy use.

-By understanding your baseline and making a plan, your organization can set meaningful goals.
+By understanding the opportunities within your control and making a plan, your organization can set meaningful goals.
 Each organization will set unique goals that are aggressive, achievable, and in support of the larger local and global effort to reduce GHG emissions 50% by 2030.
 PACE is ready to help.

 For small businesses with less than 500 employees, the Science Based Targets Initiative recommends setting a goal of: